dendronhq/dendron-docs/vault/rfc.40-dendron-plugins.md

 `.js` files referenced in the plugin metadata should be included with the same name.
 These javascript files may be run in the plugin, or the CLI.

+#### repository

+The repository this extension is hosted at.
+Only supported repositories may be used (Github, Gitlab).

 ### Plugin Templates

 Dendron should provide templates for these plugins using